SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Examples.md

 ### OnApiTrigger method with dictionary parsing from JSON

-This option makes it easier to handle basic user input since you are not required to parse the JSON data yourself.
-The user input (if formatted correctly as described [here](xref:UD_APIs_Define_New_API#user-input-data)) is available in an easy to use dictionary.
+With this approach, it is easier to handle basic user input, as you do not need to parse the JSON data yourself.
+The user input (if formatted correctly as described under [User input data](xref:UD_APIs_Define_New_API#user-input-data)) is available in an easy-to-use dictionary.

 **Configuration:**

-- **API definition in Cube**: "OnApiTrigger method with argument Dictionary (parsed from JSON)"
+- **API definition in Cube**: Select the method *OnApiTrigger method with argument Dictionary (parsed from JSON)*.
 - **API definition in code**:
   - Property `ActionType` should contain the default value of `AutomationScript`.
-  - Property `ActionMeta` should contain an `AutomationScriptActionMeta` instance where the `ScriptName` property is filled in and the `InputType` property is set to the value of `Parameters`.
+  - Property `ActionMeta` should contain an `AutomationScriptActionMeta` instance with the `ScriptName` property filled in and the `InputType` property set to the value of `Parameters`.

 **Example:**